 50% percent of the respondent had a bachelor degree and another 50% had master degree as their highest education level before pursuing Master of Comparative Education at Zhejiang Normal University.
 Comparative Education major was the first priority for 85% of graduate students who responded to the question and it was not the first priority for the other 15% of them.
 Respondents were also asked to rate the arrangement of Zhejiang Normal University upon their arrival for the first time by using the scaling words from A-Excellent to E-Not good.
 10% rated it as A-Excellent, 45% rated B- Very good, 20% rated C- Good and 25% rated D-Somehow.
 No student rated E-Not good (their regards are in the comments and suggestions section).
 When these graduates were asked whether they faced some challenges in the first weeks of their arrival, 45% said 'YES' they faced challenges and 35% said "NO" they did not face any challenge during the first weeks.
 20% of the respondents were not sure if they faced any challenge during their first few weeks in China, specifically in Zhejiang Normal University.

 Graduates were asked to show their satisfaction by rating the quality of the academic programs at Zhejiang Normal University.
 15% rated it with A-Excellent, 45% rated it as B-Very good, 30% rated C-Good and 10% rated D-Somehow.
 No graduate student rated the quality of the academic programs with E-Not good.
-Majority (90%) of the respondents said Comparative Education program at ZJNU helped them to further their academic goals while 5% said NO, the program did not help them and another 5% of the respondents were not sure if it helped them or not (maybe), as the chart below shows

-Graph 2: The contribution of Comparative Education program to further the graduates' academic goals
+Graph 2: The contribution of Comparative Education program to further the graduates' academic goals understand social institutions & culture and setting personal goals.

-The researcher was also curious to know the extent to which Comparative Education program at Zhejiang Normal University (ZJNU) helped them in different specific angles such as to write clearly and effectively, to speak clearly and effectively, to solve problems, to reason logically, to understand and use computer, research knowledge, make informed personal decisions, understand social institutions & culture and setting personal goals.
-The respondents were supposed to say whether the program excellently helped them, helped them very good or just good, somehow helped them or totally the program did not help them anything in such a specific angle.
 The following graphs show their responses

+The researcher was also curious to know the extent to which Comparative Education program at Zhejiang Normal University (ZJNU) helped them in different specific angles such as to write clearly and effectively, to speak clearly and effectively, to solve problems, to reason logically, to understand and use computer, research knowledge, make informed personal decisions,

-Graph 3(a): The extent to which the program helped graduates in the above mentioned abilities
+Graph 3(a):The extent to which the program helped graduates in the above mentioned abilities